Until a few years ago, every online business owner used to start their media marketing campaign solely by keeping the ‘big daddy’ in mind.

 You can even use Facebook Video Ads and add a CTA to drive traffic back to your website.

-For native videos on Facebook, Mike Gingerich found anywhere between 30% to 200% increase in engagement and reach compared with other type of posts.
+For native videos on Facebook, Mike Gingerich found anywhere between a 30 percent to 200 percent increase in engagement and reach compared with other types of posts.

 Google’s algorithmic updates are unpredictable.
 Relying solely on SEO to rope in traffic and customers can kill your business.

-Start with the most comfortable and convenient traffic sources other than Google from the five I listed.
-If you put in the necessary reps, you can also reap the benefits like others whose case studies I shared with you in this article.
+If you put in the necessary steps, you can also reap the benefits like others whose case studies I shared with you in this article.

-Have you experimented with any of the above 5 traffic sources and achieved good business growth? how did you boost your direct traffic?
+Have you experimented with any of the above traffic sources and achieved good business growth?
+How did you boost your direct traffic?
 I would love to hear your insights in the comments.